Share/Learn

 • the goal of the task,

-• the resources needed prior to starting it (inputs),
+• the resources to be provided prior to starting it (inputs),

-• the method the performer uses to transform inputs into outputs (process),
+• the method that will be used to transform inputs into outputs (process),

-• the tests done to ensure successful execution of the task (feedback), and
+• the test one completes to verify that the task was executed correctly (feedback), and

-• a list of the individuals or groups with whom to communicate while performing the task (coordination), the information to be exchanged, and the protocols to follow with each.2
+• a list of the individuals or groups with whom to communicate while performing the task (coordination), the information to be exchanged, and the protocols to follow with each.

-This article provides you with guidance for representing the first component of this set of ideas, the task's goal.
+This article provides you with guidance for representing the first component of this set of knowledge, the task's goal.
+Use it to define a goal you seek to realize or as a guide for documenting the goal someone else seeks to realize.

 Goal